sammy-boii/Progress/DSA_&_Algorithm/notes.md

 console.log(quick_sort(arr))
 ```

+&nbsp;

-### Merge Sort:
+## Merge Sort:

 It is a divide-and-conquer sorting algorithm that works by dividing the array into smaller and recursively sorting the sub-arrays and merging them back together.
+Its time complexity is O(n logn)

 ```js
 function merge_sort(arr) {